 \subsection{Factorization and two special subcases}

-Let us apply the explicit formula for the Faddeev's quantum dilogarithm at the rational point $\mb^2=P/Q$, $P, Q \in \IZ_{>0}$ coprime, in Eq.~\eqref{phib-rat} to the expression for $F_k(y(x))$, $0 \le k \le PQ-1$, which is given in Eq.~\eqref{Fk}.
-After appropriately rearranging the terms, we find the factorization \be \re^{F_k(y(x))} = \re^{F_0(y(x))} f_{0,k}(y(x)) f_{1,k}(y(x)) f_{2,k}(y(x)) \, , \ee where we have introduced the functions
+Let us apply the explicit formula for the Faddeev's quantum dilogarithm at the rational point $\mb^2=P/Q$, $P, Q \in \IZ_{>0}$ coprime, in equation~\eqref{phib-rat} to the expression for $F_k(y(x))$, $0 \le k \le PQ-1$, which is given in equation~\eqref{Fk}.
+After appropriately rearranging the terms, we obtain the factorization